ADA-GWU/guidedresearchproject-sokrat00/README.md

 **Introduction**

 This project aims to conduct a comparative study of indexing techniques in two widely used relational database management systems, MySQL and PostgreSQL.
-The study focuses on evaluating and comparing the performance of these databases under various indexing scenarios using a real-world dataset.
+The study focuses on evaluating and comparing the performance of these databases under various indexing scenarios using test database.

 **Project Description**